JasonTurley/ctf-solutions/htb/bashed/README.md

     (scriptmanager : scriptmanager) NOPASSWD: ALL
 ```

-I could not locate a `scriptmanager` binary, so I moved on to a different
+I was having issues with scriptmanager, so I tried a different privilege
-technique.
+escalation technique.

 Let's check out the kernel release and version information: